-Merit-Based Scholarships - We suggest completing your admissions application by February 15th to be considered for merit-based scholarships.
+Merit-Based Scholarships - We suggest completing your admissions application by January 31 to be considered for merit-based scholarships.
 This evaluation is automatic and does not require any additional forms.
-These scholarships are offered to top applicants who demonstrate academic excellence during their undergraduate years and on their Graduate Record Exam (GRE).
-Involvement outside of the classroom and relevant work or other experiences are also taken into consideration .
+These scholarships are offered to top applicants who demonstrate academic excellence during their undergraduate years.
+Involvement outside of the classroom and relevant work or other experiences are also taken into consideration.
+Please note: Penn State SIA does not require the GRE, and applicants do not need to submit GRE scores to be considered for merit-based aid.
+Applicants wishing to submit GRE scores are welcome to should they choose.
+However, not submitting GRE scores will not negatively impact your application in any way.
 Unfortunately, we cannot award merit-based scholarships to every single applicant; therefore, applicants and students are expected to pursue outside financial aid opportunities to help ease the burden of tuition expenses.

 External Scholarships and Fellowships - In this database, you can search for available external scholarships and fellowships.
 Please be sure to take note of eligibility criteria and application deadlines, as they vary greatly.

-Research Assistant Positions - SIA does not currently have Teaching Assistant (TA) positions, but we do have Research Assistants (RA).
+Project Associate Positions - SIA does not currently have Teaching Assistant (TA) positions, but we do have Project Associates (PA).
 In this position, students work with a faculty member up to 20 hours per week and earn a bi-weekly paycheck.
-Applying for an RA position typically doesn't happen until you begin classes in the fall.
+Applying for an PA position typically doesn't happen until you begin classes in the fall.
 The faculty members like to meet you first to determine if you would be a good-fit for their position.